Race Around the World

-Race Around the World is an Australian travel documentary and competition series produced by the ABC Television first broadcast in 1997 to 1998.
-The series was brought to the ABC by filmmaker Michael Rubbo, and was based on the Canadian television series La Course destination monde (1988–1999).
-The first two seasons were hosted by Richard Fidler, a former member of the Doug Anthony All Stars comedy group.
+Race Around the World is an Australian travel documentary and competition series based on the Canadian television series La Course destination monde.
+Created by filmmaker Michael Rubbo and broadcast on the ABC, the series follows a group of filmmakers as they are sent to countries around the world to produce an original documentary.

-In late 2025, the ABC announced that a new season would be broadcast in 2026, with Endemol Shine Australia producing the series and poteantal contestants being invited to apply for the series.
+The first two seasons were broadcast in 1997 and 1998 and hosted by Richard Fidler, a former member of the Doug Anthony All Stars comedy group.
+A third season began in 2026, with Endemol Shine Australia producing the series.

 Premise

-For each series, eight "racers" were selected from video auditions from the Australian general public.
+For each series, a group of "racers" were selected from video auditions from the Australian general public.
 The only stipulation for the video auditions was a lead-in of ten seconds of black.
 John Safran submitted his audition with ten seconds of yellow.
 The successful applicants undertook a brief course in documentary film-making, before deciding on an itinerary for their journey around the world.
 They were then given a digital video camera, and sent to their first destination.

-Over the next 100 days, the racers were required to devise, arrange and film a series of ten four-minute documentary films, as well as a stand-by documentary and five "postcards".
+Over the next 100 days, the racers were required to devise, arrange and film a series of ten four-minute documentary films.
+In the original series, the racers had to also produce a stand-by documentary and five "postcards".
 This gave them ten days to travel to their next destination, film the video, and send it back to the ABC in Sydney with detailed editing instructions.

+In the rebooted series, the racers were required to edit the films themselves during their travels and had their locations assigned each week, with the exception of the final week.